yge15/Cancer_Microbiome_Reanalyzed/README.md

 # CancerMicroBiome_Reanalyzed

 These are the supplementary files and tables for our [bioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.07.28.550993v1), which has now been published on [mBio](https://journals.asm.org/eprint/DPMCA3IXUZFFDUIBDZBB/full) .
 We are posting the files here because some of them are too large for the journal to take as supplements.
-The paper is under review at a major scientific journal.

 For those interested in the code, all of our methods are based on free, open-source software.
 We ran our analysis with default KrakenUniq [1] parameters against a curated Kraken database [2] extended from EuPathDB [3], so it should be easy for others to replicate our results by following our Methods as described in the preprint.